Russian finmin says cbank will gradually sell forex from Reserve Fund

 MOSCOW Russian Finance Minister Anton Siluanov said on Wednesday the central bank would gradually sell forex from the country's Reserve Fund to support the market, hit by Western sanctions and declining oil prices.

-He said that "not all 500 billion roubles (4.98 billion pounds) will be splashed out at once", referring to the amount from the fund that has been pencilled in to support the budget this year.
+He said that "not all 500 billion rubles ($7.60 billion) will be splashed out at once", referring to the amount from the fund that has been penciled in to support the budget this year.

-Earlier on Wednesday, Siluanov said the Finance Ministry intended to convert part of the Reserve Fund into roubles to take advantage of high interest rates and a weak rouble.
+Earlier on Wednesday, Siluanov said the Finance Ministry intended to convert part of the Reserve Fund into rubles to take advantage of high interest rates and a weak rouble.

 A steep fall in the rouble, low prices for its main oil exports and Western sanctions over Moscow's role in the Ukraine crisis have hit Russia's economy hard and have caused a serious domestic liquidity shortage.

-"We believe that the conversion of this amount of roubles would be very beneficial to us," Moiseev said.
+"We believe that the conversion of this amount of rubles would be very beneficial to us," Moiseev said.

 "The central bank understands that it is not possible to convert the whole amount at once," Oreshkin said.